bguiz/angular-ember-compare/content/mvc/models.md

-In EmberJs, the syntax used to express a model is more complex than in AngularJs, as POJSOs may not be used directly, and instead must be "wrapped" using an Ember object, like so:
+In EmberJs, the syntax used to express a model is more complex than in AngularJs, as POJSOs may not be used directly, and instead must be "wrapped" using an EmberJs object, like so:

         var Foo = Ember.Object.extend();
         var myModel = Foo.create({ id: 1, name: 'foo1' });

 Noteworthy here is that we first defined a class for our model, `Foo`, and then created an instance of that class, `myModel`.
-We needed to do this because models in Ember are expected to conform to a certain interface, in order to work with the rest of the framework.
+We needed to do this because models in EmberJs are expected to conform to a certain interface, in order to work with the rest of the framework.
 POJSOs are not going to provide this interface, hence we define a class for our model, before instantiating one.

-The most important, and frequently used parts of this interface, are accessing and changing porperties:
+The most important, and frequently used parts of this interface, are accessing and changing properties:

 `myModel.set('name', 'newFooName');` changes the state of the model.